axiomsoftware/axiom-stack/README.txt

 Dependencies:
 ----------------------------------------

 The Axiom Stack source depends on a customized Lucene implementation.
 This customized implementation comes with the Axiom Stack and is located at lib/axiom-lucene.jar; therefore, you don't need to do anything extra to get this customized version with the source you just downloaded.
-However, if you would like the source code for the customized Lucene version, go to http://file.axiomstack.com/public-bzr/lucene-trunk
+However, if you would like the source code for the customized Lucene version, please go to http://file.axiomstack.com/public-bzr/lucene-trunk